World University Games 2025

 Registering your team for our competitions is very straight forward.
 Simply go to the SSI Competitions web page above, select your sport, download and complete the entry form for signing by your Sports Office.
 Once signed submit via the email address provided.

-For the 2023/2024 academic year we’ll be coordinating league and cup competitions across 8 sports with over 130 student teams and 1,800 students participating.
+For the new academic year we’ll be coordinating league and cup competitions across 9 sports with approximately 200 student teams and over 2,000 students participating.

 Via the Competitions Calendar above.
 All competitions are listed in chronological order.